 Here’s the funny thing: Because it doesn’t bother me, I had no idea that quickly figuring out which corner goes where when putting on a fitted bed sheet was a major pet peeve for so many people!
 I guess I’ve lived my life just assuming that everyone knew the easy trick to get it right the first time, every time.

 There are affiliate links in this post.
 If you click through and make a purchase, we may receive a small commission at no additional cost to you.

 Q: Putting sheets on my bed is one of my biggest pet peeves.
 The frustration and total waste of time trying to figure out which way that fitted sheet goes drives me absolutely crazy.
 Help!!

 Bed sheets, both fitted and flat, have a tag sewn into or near one of the four corners.
-The tag gives care instructions, the manufacturer’s name, sheet size and so forth.
+Typically, the tag gives care instructions, the manufacturer’s name, sheet size, and so forth.

 Related: Best Inexpensive™ Bed Sheets